Roin Metreveli

+In June 2023, Roin Metreveli was appointed as President of the Georgian National Academy of Sciences.

+He was elected a Member of the CORE Academy (International Core Academy of Sciences and Humanities) in 2024.

 Tbilisi State University

 In 1991 Roin Metreveli was appointed as Rector of Tbilisi State University.
 In 1992 under his leadership, Tbilisi State University regained its status as an autonomous institution, which had been lost since 1926.
 Once the Tbilisi State University became autonomous, the Great Scientific Council was reinstated and this council had to choose a new executive.
 In April 1992 a new council elected Roin Metreveli as Rector of Tbilisi State University.
 He was the first elected rector after Petre Melikishvili and Ivane Javakhishvili.
 In 1997 Professor Roin Metreveli was elected for a second term as a rector.
+Metreveli resigned in 2004, amidst a campaign to reduce corruption and bribery in the higher education sector.